United We Row

 What is the range of grant amounts available?

-Grants awarded through the United We Row Impact Program will go up to $10,000, providing financial support to rowing programs committed to fostering diversity and inclusion.
+Grants awarded through the United We Row Impact Program will go up to $10,000, providing financial support to rowing programs committed to fostering inclusion and belonging.

 What types of programs are eligible to apply for the grant?

-Eligible programs must hold 501c3 non-profit status, be in good standing with USRowing’s policies, and demonstrate a clear commitment to increasing diversity, equity, and inclusion within the sport of rowing.
+Eligible programs must hold 501c3 non-profit status, be in good standing with USRowing’s policies, and demonstrate a clear commitment to increasing inclusion and belonging within the sport of rowing.
 Whether through new initiatives or building upon existing efforts, applicants should show their dedication and results of a more inclusive rowing community.

 How can my rowing program apply for the United We Row Impact Program grant?